 The United Nations Office for Disaster Risk Reduction (UNISDR) launched the Making Cities Resilient Campaign to improve land use and urban planning for 1,800 participating cities worldwide.
 Esri is collaborating with UNISDR on the initiative and giving these cities access to its desktop and developer technology.

-The challenge is to put create designs and plans into action by building an app with the Esri ArcGIS Platform.
+is to put create designs and plans into action by building an app with the Esri ArcGIS Platform.
 Esri will present one $10,000 award for the best professional/scientific app and one $10,000 award for the best consumer/public-facing app.

 Developers are encouraged to design an app around one or more of the areas on the United Nations Essentials for Making Cities Resilient.
 Developers can explore all angles to reducing urban risks.
 Build an app that is useful to specific community members or everyday citizens.
 Or design an app for researchers, scientists, and other professionals who will use it to influence policy or make planning decisions.